Using a turf cutter remove the turf to a depth of 2" and weed kill area;

 When fully fixed the whole area should be sand dressed with a high quality kiln dry sand to a maximum weight of 8 kg’s p/sqm;

 Installation should only be carried out whilst weather is dry.
 Should the LazyLawn get wet, this will cause problems when infilling with the sand.
 Use a stiff brush to apply sand.

 How do I use the adhesive and joining tape?

-- Once the first section of the carpet has been glided in, the 2 edges need to be brought together ensuring no tufts are damaged or buried.
-Once complete, check that there is only a 1mm gap maximum between the 2 sections;
+Once the first section of the carpet has been glided in, the 2 edges need to be brought together ensuring no tufts are damaged or buried.
+Once complete, check there is a 2-3mm gap between the 2 sections;

 How to cut into a hard edge - Video

 Permanent installation onto concrete, asphalt and similar surfaces:

 Remove all debris and dust;